The Annual Maximum Fee Movement (AMFM)#

 2025 | 6.0% |

 A tertiary education provider may apply to the TEC for an exception from the AMFM based on justifiable circumstances.
-These include:
+These circumstances include:

 - limiting eligibility to courses that have fees below the 75th percentile of fees for similar courses

-Regulations from 2024 allowing providers to temporarily reduce the fees for a course across calendar years, while retaining the flexibility to subsequently return the previous fee, will continue for 2025.
+Regulations from 2025 allowing providers to temporarily reduce the fees for a course across calendar years, while retaining the flexibility to subsequently return the previous fee, will continue for 2026.
 This will continue to provide flexibility with the AMFM and enables new and varied pricing strategies for providers.

-Fee limits for micro-credentials
+Fee limits for micro-credentials#

 Where a micro-credential is made up wholly or partly of existing courses that lead to a qualification, the fees for these components of the micro-credential must be no more than the maximum fee permitted under existing AMFM regulations (not the $64 per credit fee cap).
 Any components of the micro-credential that are not part of a qualification would be subject to the fee cap.